 FORTRAN-90/HPF introduce a large set of intrinsics, built-in operations that manipulate entire arrays in a homogeneous way and that are applicable to arrays of any dimensionality and size.
 While this allows for concise specifications of many algorithms, code becomes less generic if operations have to be applied to subsets of array elements only.
-Although regularly structured cases are addressed by the triple notation, a step back to loops and scalar specifications often is inevitable.
-In either case, the resulting code must be tailor-made for a concrete dimensionality.
-Moreover, FORTRAN-90/HPF also provide no means to build abstractions upon intrinsics other than by sacrificing their general applicability to arrays of any shape.
+Although regularly structured cases are addressed by the triple notation, one step back to loops and scalar specifications is often inevitable.
+In either case, the resulting code must be specialized to the shapes of argument arrays.
+Intrinsics are also limited to serve as primary building blocks of programs; FORTRAN-90/HPF provide no means to build abstractions upon intrinsics without loss of generality, i.e. applicability to arrays of any shape.

 SAC is a functional C-variant with extended support for arrays [9].
 It allows for high-level array processing similar to APL.
 The basic language construct for specifying array operations is the so-called WITH-loop.
 WITH-loops define mapor fold-like operations in a way that is invariant to the dimensionalities of argument arrays.
 As a consequence, almost all operations, typically found as built-in functions in other array languages, can be defined through WITH-loops in SAC without any loss of generality [6].
 This concept allows for both: comprehensive array support through easily maintainable libraries and far-reaching customization opportunities for programmers.
+In Section 2 we investigate the specificational benefits of SAC in terms of generic high-level programming compared to HPF.
+In Section 3, we find out how much of a performance penalty has actually to be paid for the increased level of abstraction.
+Since the SAC-compiler allows to implicitly generate code for shared memory multiprocessors [5], we focus on this architecture.
+Eventually, Section 4 concludes.